gillandsiphon/gillandsiphon.github.io/content/posts/openai-canvas.md

 #### General Editability

-I rarely used editablity in my process generating HTML with Canvas, and I now recnogize it's not the kind of task that necessitates notebook-like editing.
+I rarely used editability in my process generating HTML with Canvas, and I now recognize it's not the kind of task that necessitates notebook-like editing.
 But despite that, editability is a big deal: if I want to change elements in the code I can just do them painlessly inline instead of wasting tokens going through a prompt and regen or manually making edits in an editor while moving outside the UI.

 ##### Targeted Editability